SAD Neural Networks: Divergent Gradient Flows and Asymptotic Optimality via o-minimal Structures: Introduction

 \subsection{Related work}

 The general theory of o-minimal structures originates from \cite{Pillay1986,Knight1986,Pillay1988} and is introduced accessibly in \cite{VandenDries1998,Coste2000,Wilkie2007}.
 We specifically use o-minimality of Pfaffian functions \cite{Wilkie1999}, Kurdyka's {\L}ojasiewicz inequality \cite{Kurdyka1998}, definable dimension theory \cite{VandenDries1998}, the uniform finiteness theorem \cite{Coste2000} and finiteness of the set of generalized critical values \cite{dAcunto2000}.
 Applications of o-minimal structures to optimization are surveyed in \cite{Ioffe2009}.
-There is an increasing body of work on the application of o-minimal structures to convergence results for gradient flows and SGD under stability assumptions (assuming that the parameters stay within a bounded region) \cite{Bolte2007,Attouch2013,Davis2020,Dereich2021,Bianchi2022,Josz2023,Hu2024}.
+There is an increasing body of work on the application of o-minimal structures to convergence results for gradient flows and stochastic gradient descent (SGD) under stability assumptions (assuming that the parameters stay within a bounded region) \cite{Bolte2007,Attouch2010,Attouch2013,Davis2020,Dereich2021,Bianchi2022,Josz2023,Hu2024}.
 Conditions ensuring stability are given in \cite{Josz2024,Lai2024}.
 In the unstable regime, there are divergence results which consider homogeneous networks \cite{Lyu2020,Vardi2022}, very specific regression problems \cite{Gallon2022}, or use convergence of the loss and absence of global minimizers as an assumption \cite{Petersen2021}.
 Other applications of o-minimality to neural networks are given in \cite{Karpinski1995,Karpinski1997,Josz2023a}.
+Neural network approximation results such as the universal approximation theorem \cite{Cybenko1989, Funahashi1989, Hornik1989, Leshno1993} are surveyed in \cite{DeVore2021, berner2021modern}.
+Our \autoref{thmC} can be extracted from existing literature.
+The proof in \cite{DeRyck2021} for $\tanh$ for instance generalizes to our setting.
+Further neural network approximation results are given in \cite{Yarotsky2017, Petersen2018, Bolcskei2019,Daws2019,Opschoor2020, Petersen2021}.